Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 Location(s) depicted Bahia, Brazil

-Language(s) of film subjects English, Portuguese
+Language(s) of film subjects Brazilian Portuguese and English, with English subtitles

-RAIFilm web page /programme-2019/knots-and-holes-an-essay-film-on-the-life-of-nets
+RAIFilm web page /films/knots-and-holes-an-essay-film-on-the-life-of-nets

 -